Bianca de la Garza

+She currently hosts Newsline on Newsmax.

 Education

 De la Garza is an alumna of Emerson College.

 Early career

 She began her television career in 1997 working for WTEN.
 In 2001, she became a news anchor at WFXT-TV.
-She created and is the host of BIANCA, which at its height has aired across 20 million homes in the U.S.
+She created and is the host of the syndicated show Bianca.

 WTEN

-In 1997, just days after graduating cum laude from Emerson College, de la Garza was working full-time on-air at WTEN, the ABC affiliate in Albany, New York.
-She was hired by newsman Don Decker, then news director at WTEN, who recognized her potential and put her on-air in the major TV market 51. de la Garza there was covering all players in the state capital under Governor George Pataki's administration including Senate Majority leader Joe Bruno and former Speaker of the State Assembly Sheldon Silver, scoring interviews with, then candidates, Hillary Clinton and Charles Schumer both of whom would go on to win their elections.
-De la Garza was first among the first on scene at the devastating F3 tornado in Mechanicville, New York May 31, 1998.
+In 1997, days after graduating from Emerson College, de la Garza was working full-time on-air at WTEN, the ABC affiliate in Albany, New York.
+She was hired by WTEN news director Don Decker.
+De la Garza covered politics during Governor George Pataki's administration including Senate Majority leader Joe Bruno and former Speaker of the State Assembly Sheldon Silver, interviewing then-candidates Hillary Clinton and Chuck Schumer.
+De la Garza provided on-site coverage of the effects of an F3 tornado in Mechanicsville, New York, New York on May 31, 1998.

 KGTV

 In 1999 de la Garza joined KGTV the ABC affiliate in San Diego as a reporter and fill-in anchor.
 Establishing herself as a border correspondent interviewing smugglers and migrants along the Tijuana border and the meetings of then California Governor Grey Davis speaking with Mexico President Vicente Fox.

 She received an award from the San Diego press club for her investigative reports on an illegal factory she uncovered for smuggling undocumented workers across the US border and locking them up overnight at their facility.
 That factory was raided by federal agents and shut down.
 She reported on illegal immigration along the US-Mexico border and human trafficking.